mahadirazib/portfolio_with_laravel/README.md

 ### Edit Introduction page info:

-personal_info.json file is used in the index page. edit the information according to it's name. for the social links if you don't want to give any information then set "null" to those fields. make sure to use "https://" before any links.
+personal_info.json file is used in the index page. edit the information according to it's name. for the social links if you don't want to give any information then set "null" to those fields.
+Make sure to use "https://" before any links.
 And don't usee the + sign for whatsapp and please assign country code for this.
+The image is located inside storage/app/images directory.
+Just assign the name of the image with it's format.

 ### Edit Projects page info: